-Over the past years the people of Newcastle and the Hunter Valley have shown confidence in their University, and have been singularly generous in depositing archives and manuscripts for permanent preservation and for research use.
-In recent years, too, public spirited citizens have endowed the University with large amounts of money (from $1.5m up to $5m) to support specific University activities.
+Over the past years the people of Newcastle and the Hunter Valley have shown confidence in their University, and have been generous in depositing archives and manuscripts for permanent preservation and for research use.
+Individuals have also endowed the University with large amounts of money (from $1.5m up to $5m) to support specific University activities.
 Our most significant benefactors to date are:

 The Auchmuty Library's greatest benefactor Miss Reta Light (1898 - 1989) in September 1989 left the Auchmuty Library a staggering $1.5 million.
 The Light Memorial Trust, which was formed to administer the endowment, has from 1991 to 1999 financed $597,172 worth of acquisitions of books, periodicals, microfilms and musical scores.
 Please click for a biographical piece on Reta and the Light Family or visit the The Reta Light Australian Poetry Collection site.
 Click here for Reta Light Memorial Trust: Catalogue of Acquisitions 1991 - 2002 Compiled by Katie Smith and Marion Wilson (1.15 MB PDF).